Skip to content

 Depending on the type of school, a governing body may consist of parent, staff, co-opted, local authority, foundation governors and associate members (not governors).

-If you are interested in becoming a school governor you can contact us for more information about current vacancies.
+What to do if you are interested in becoming a school governor

 If you decide to become a school governor or associate member you are required to undertake a Disclosure and Barring Service (DBS) check and comply with the eligibility criteria, as defined by the Department for Education (DfE).